Exploring Lost Creek State Natural Area and Lost Creek Cave

 Discover Lost Creek Falls and Cave

-The cool air inside the cave provides a refreshing escape during the hottest days of summer, making it a favorite spot for visitors of the “Lost Creek State Natural Area” and nearby Fall Creek Falls State Park.
-The cave’s large sink area was even chosen by the Walt Disney Corporation as a filming location for the 1994 adaptation of the “Jungle Book,” utilizing both the picturesque waterfall and the mysterious cave entrance.
+This microclimate supports lush vegetation, including ferns, flowers, and liverworts in warmer months.
+Inside, the cave’s cool air offers a refreshing escape during summer’s hottest days.
+It’s a popular spot for visitors to the Lost Creek State Natural Area and nearby Fall Creek Falls State Park.
+The cave’s large sink area was chosen by the Walt Disney Corporation as a filming location for the 1994 “Jungle Book,” featuring both the waterfall and the cave entrance.

 Lost Creek Cave: A Haven for Adventure and Conservation